Nellaker-group/UNetHAPPY/README.md

 For performing semantic segmentation of adipocytes in whole slide images (WSI).

-Currently, a sqlite database (and Peewee orm) is used for the evaluation part of the pipeline.
-The training part of the pipeline should be done using `https://github.com/Nellaker-group/PyTorchUnet`. database at some point.
+Currently, a sqlite database (and Peewee) is used for the evaluation part of the pipeline.
+The training part of the pipeline should be done using `https://github.com/Nellaker-group/PyTorchUnet`.

 ## Setup